pro-cms/voyager/docs/bread/introduction.md

 ## Model

-When adding a BREAD Voyager will try to guess the name of your model and check if it exists.
+When adding a BREAD, Voyager will try to guess the name of your model and check if it exists.
 If it does not, you can either enter the fully-qualified name or click `Create model` in the top right corner.
 After that, you'll have to click `Reload properties`.
 This will then load all fields from your model, accessors, scopes and relationships.